hallerite/ludic/PLAN_OPD.md

 ### Attachments (source of truth)

-- `SAWItem.attachments.actor_logps`: behavior-policy per-token logprobs for the sampled action tokens.
+- `SAWItem.extras` includes `ActorTokenLogps`: behavior-policy per-token logprobs for the sampled action tokens.
-- `SAWItem.attachments.teacher_logps`: teacher per-token logprobs for the same sampled action tokens.
+- `SAWItem.extras` includes `TeacherTokenLogps`: teacher per-token logprobs for the same sampled action tokens.

-Both attachments are aligned to the completion (action) tokens only.
+Both extras are aligned to the completion (action) tokens only.
 There is **no** metadata fallback or backfill in OPD.

 ### Collation